 By early spring, institutional data will be reviewed by the Affirmative Action Workgroup, which includes the Affirmative Action Specialist, the assistant vice president for Institutional Inclusive Excellence – Faculty and Staff Initiatives, designees from the Office of the Provost and vice president for Academic Affairs, designees from the Office of Human Resources, and will be chaired by the director of Talent Acquisition and Inclusion.

 Once the data has been reviewed and approved by the workgroup, the Affirmative Action Specialist will analyze the data.
 The Affirmative Action Workgroup will review the results of the analyses and draft the affirmative active plan narrative document.

 The affirmative active plan narrative document will be reviewed by the Chief Diversity Officer, the vice president for University Administration, and the President’s Cabinet before being published on the Institutional Inclusive Excellence – Faculty and Staff Initiatives website in the spring.

 REVIEWERS OF THIS UPPS

 Position Date Chief Diversity Officer June 1 E2Y Assistant Vice President for Human Resources June 1 E2Y Chair, Faculty Senate June 1 E2Y Chair, Staff Council June 1 E2Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

-Chief Diversity Officer and Director, Equity and Access; senior reviewer of this UPPS
+Chief Diversity Officer; senior reviewer of this UPPS